-Electronic Devices/Cell Phone Use: The use of entertainment headsets, text messaging devices and cell phones are not to be used while driving on the AOA.
-California State law prohibits all drivers from using a handheld cell phone while
+Electronic Devices/Cell Phone Use: The use of entertainment headsets, personal speakers, text messaging devices, and cell phones are not to be used while driving on the AOA.
+California State law prohibits all drivers from using a handheld cell phone

-Litter and Refuse: No person shall place, discharge, or deposit in any manner, papers, trash, rubbish or refuse anywhere on the Airport.
-These materials must be placed in designated containers.
+Litter and Refuse: No person shall place, discharge, or deposit in any manner, papers, trash, rubbish or refuse anywhere other than in designated containers.
 Any person becoming aware that such designated container is full, shall immediately report the condition and location of said container to the Airport Communications Center for action.
 Trash and Dumpster lids must be kept closed and secured to prevent items inside from entering the AOA.
+See section - Removal of Debris/Foreign Object Debris below.

-Pedestrian Traffic Guidelines: Pedestrians are prohibited from the following areas: apron areas that act as aircraft taxi lanes, any active runway or taxiway between terminal buildings; under the Automated People Mover (APM) inside the SIDA, or in the tug tunnel between the Terminal B basement and the ramp.
+Pedestrian Traffic Guidelines: Pedestrians are prohibited on the following areas: apron areas that act as Aircraft taxi lanes, any active runway or taxiway between terminal buildings; under the Automated People Mover (APM) inside of the SIDA, or in the tug tunnel between the Terminal B basement and the ramp.
 Pedestrians destined to Concourse B must enter and exit through Gate 146 and stay within the pedestrian walkway (Figure 1).

-Powered Industrial Trucks including Ground Service Equipment: The Sacramento County Department of Airports and it's Tenants, Contractors and Vendors operate as a multi-employer jobsite as defined by the California Department of Industrial Relations, Division of Occupational Safety and Health-Cal/OSHA.
+Powered Industrial Trucks including Ground Service Equipment: The Sacramento County Department of Airports and its Tenants, Contractors and Vendors operate as a multi-employer jobsite as defined by the California Department of Industrial Relations, Division of Occupational Safety and Health- Cal/OSHA.
 Employers who utilize powered industrial trucks shall comply with applicable requirements as defined in Subchapter 7 General Industry Safety Orders Group 4 General Mobile Equipment and Auxiliaries Article 25 Industrial Trucks, Tractors, Haulage Vehicles and Earth Moving Equipment.
 The Sacramento County Department of Airports will conduct periodic audits of employer operations to ensure compliance with the aforementioned requirements, audits may include but not limited to training records, maintenance logs and visual observations.

 Powered industrial truck operators may be subject to discipline in conjunction with violations of Sacramento County Department of Airport Rules and Regulations.